SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Related Work

-\textbf{Spatio-Temporal Video Grounding (STVG)} generalizes SVG by jointly predicting both spatial trajectories and temporal segments for the object referred to in the query~\cite{zhang2020does, tang2021human, wang2025spacevllm, luo2025spatial, lei2019tvqa+}.
-Existing datasets typically contain a single referent per description and focus on short, visually simple clips.
-Queries are often dominated by static appearances (e.g., ``the man in a red shirt'') or coarse action labels (e.g., ``a person jumping''), limiting their ability to capture fine-grained, multi-actor behaviors.
-Models such as STVGFormer~\cite{lin2022stvgformer} primarily rely on visual appearance for spatial grounding, with temporal reasoning based on human-action cues.
-Moreover, benchmarks like VidSTG~\cite{zhang2020does} derive sentences from fixed triplets in VidOR~\cite{shang2019annotating}, resulting in restricted linguistic and action diversity.

-\textbf{SVAG} advances beyond these constraints through densely annotated, action-centric queries that require reasoning over longer temporal horizons and dense visual scenes.
-It explicitly demands the spatial and temporal grounding of \textit{all objects} that satisfy the query, enabling comprehensive evaluation of multi-instance, multi-action understanding in realistic, unconstrained videos.
+\textbf{Spatio-Temporal Video Grounding (STVG)} generalizes SVG by jointly predicting spatial trajectories and temporal segments for the object referred to in a query~\cite{ zhang2020does, tang2021human, wang2025spacevllm, luo2025spatial, lei2019tvqa+}.
+This is the closest prior paradigm to SVAG, yet existing STVG datasets are confined to a single referent per query in short, visually simple clips.
+Queries are dominated by static appearance cues (e.g., ``the man in a red shirt'') or coarse action labels (e.g., ``a person jumping''), which limits their ability to evaluate fine-grained, compositional, or multi-actor behaviors.
+STVGFormer~\cite{lin2022stvgformer} exemplifies this trend, relying primarily on visual appearance for spatial grounding and using only coarse human-action cues for temporal reasoning.
+VidSTG~\cite{zhang2020does}, the largest STVG benchmark, derives its sentences from fixed subject-predicate-object triplets in VidOR~\cite{shang2019annotating}, which structurally constrains both linguistic and action diversity.
+SVAG-Bench moves beyond these constraints through densely annotated, action-centric queries that span longer temporal horizons and visually complex scenes.
+It explicitly requires spatial and temporal grounding of \textit{all} objects satisfying a query, enabling evaluation of multi-instance, multi-action understanding that STVG benchmarks, by construction, cannot provide.
+This is not an incremental extension; it is the missing evaluation layer between current video grounding research and the joint perceptual reasoning that robotic and embodied AI systems demand.